 Our mission is an uphill battle.
 It always has been — we’ve been pushing this particular boulder up the hill for years and it can feel like a Sisyphean task.
 The rock of institutional change is heavy and seemingly immovable at times, but we were reminded again that with many hands, we can roll it inch-by-inch.
 And, unlike Sisyphus, we plan to get this metaphorical rock up the hill once and for all.

 Now, more than ever, the work we do at Creative Change needs to be shared with educators and students across our country.
-If you’re interested in what we can do for your district or university, please contact me by filling out this quick form.
+If you’re interested in what we can do for your district or university, please contact us here.
 We start with a free consultation.